 The following Help pages will guide you through Installation and using and applying SU Podium.
 Please take a moment and read through the Installation chapter if you are having difficulty with the install.
 If you are having trouble finding your serial number, please take a look at the FAQ section of this web site.
 There is a detailed description of how to find your serial number.
 In addition, you can get support from the following areas:

 GPUs that are two or more years old may not support Shader Model 3.0 or above.
 In some cases that may not support Shader 2.0.
 SU Walk needs the GPU to support SM 3.0 or above to run in photo-realistic mode and SM 2.0 or above to run in non-photo-realistic mode.
 Check your GPU from this list to see if your computer can support SU Walk.

 Once you create an animation with SU Walk and run it and like the way it looks, you will want to export the animation to a video (movie) format such as .mp4.
 To view the movie you create, you will need a video player.
 You may need to experiment with video players to make sure the movie format you export to can be played.
-Windows 7 provides a free video player called Live Movie Maker but some people have reported that it is not compatible to some video formats.
+Windows 7 and 8 provides a free video player called Live Movie Maker but some people have reported that it is not compatible to some video formats.